-1. Zookz is based out of US (from Antigua)
+1. Zookz is based out of the US (from Antigua)

 2. It seems the WTO ruled with Antigua after a long series of battles over the fact that US restrictions on online gambling were found to violate free trade agreements.
 Despite the decision, no new forms of offshore online betting were allowed in the US.
 In retaliation, Antigua received permission from the WTO to suspend US copyright obligations up to a value of $21 million dollars annually.